Damages: General damages

+United Kingdom

+Judges in the United Kingdom base the award on damages awarded in similar previous cases.
+In 2012 the Court of Appeal of England and Wales notes:

 this court has not merely the power, but a positive duty, to monitor, and where appropriate to alter, the guideline rates for general damages in personal injury actions.

 General damages in England and Wales were increased by 10% for all cases where judgements were given after 1 April 2013, following changes to the options available to personal injury claimants wanting to cover the cost of their litigation.
 General damages are generally awarded only in claims brought by individuals, when they have suffered personal harm.
 Examples would be personal injury (following the tort of negligence by the defendant), or the tort of defamation.

-General damages in personal injury cases

 The quantification of personal injury is not an exact science.
-In English law solicitors treat personal injury claims as "general damages" for pain and suffering and loss of amenity (PSLA).
+Solicitors treat personal injury claims as "general damages" for pain and suffering and loss of amenity (PSLA).
 Solicitors quantify personal injury claims by reference to previous awards made by the courts which are "similar" to the case in hand.
 The Judicial College's Guidelines for the Assessment of General Damages in Personal Injury Cases are adjusted following periodic review of the awards which have been made by the courts since the previous review.

-The guidance which solicitors will take into account to help quantify general damages are:
+The guidance which solicitors will take into account to help quantify general damages include: